 Use of MFA is estimated to stop 99.9% of identity compromises.
 As employees will be potentially accessing organization systems and services from their home networks and personal devices, controlling access to those systems is paramount.
 If home workers are required to login only with a username and password, then a compromise of those credentials could be used by an attacker to login from anywhere.

 Organizations can use Azure Active Directory to only allow logins if users or devices meet certain conditions.
-Employees can be required to use a second factor of authentication (i.e. cell phone or hardware token) and devices could be required to meet certain compliance configurations.
+Employees can be required to use the second factor of authentication (i.e. cell phone or hardware token) and devices could be required to meet certain compliance configurations.
 You could even completely deny access from any non-company-owned device.
 There are multiple ways to use Conditional Access and MFA to meet organizational needs.

 Protect Company Data with MDM & MAM